Days 1 and 2

-For 30 minutes daily, focus on areas such as reading, listening, watching, writing, speaking – language as a skill takes even more regular effort to develop and a comfort with it proves invaluable not only during the written test i.e. the CAT, but also during the interviews, written ability test and group discussions that form the final step in the selection to various top MBA colleges.
+For 30 minutes daily, focus on areas such as reading, listening, watching, writing, speaking – language, as a skill takes even more regular effort to develop and comfort with it, proves invaluable not only during the written test i.e. the CAT but also during the interviews, written ability test and group discussions that form the final steps in the selection to various top MBA colleges.

-Day-7: Make it your rest day – that allows you to take a break and re-energize.
+Make it your rest day – that allows you to take a break and re-energize.
 A good performance in CAT requires you to be fresh in your mind and looking forward to more, rather than being exhausted and jaded by the time the CAT arrives.

 Your plan will need to change once you start getting closer to the CAT, with more focus needed on mock-CATs, analysis and temperament.
 But remember, a beautiful building wouldn’t last long without a solid foundation.
 That is exactly what you need to be focused upon right now.
-Pacing yourself well, and peaking at the right time are crucial to success not just in CAT, but in most spheres of life including sports and elections.
+Pacing yourself well, and peaking at the right time is crucial to success not just in CAT, but in most spheres of life including sports or even elections.
 And while you are at it, don’t forget to enjoy the process!